• Skip to main content

 One of the most tempting signs for hackers looking to break into a WordPress site is the presence of the default ‘admin’ user account.

-Every installation of WordPress will create this account for you, but you can delete it once you’ve created your own.
-Another option is to rename the admin username; this can be done either through the phpMyAdmin tool or using a plugin like Username changer by Daniel J Griffiths.
+Every WordPress installation will create this account for you, but you can delete it once you’ve created your own.
+Another option is to rename the admin username, either through the phpMyAdmin tool or using a plugin like Username changer by Daniel J Griffiths.

-Instead of the default admin username, go for something that’s harder to guess.
-Add numbers to it and don’t make it your own name – the more difficult you make it to guess, the less chance you have of your WordPress site being compromised.
+Instead of the default admin username, go for something more challenging to guess.
+Add numbers to it, and don’t make it your name – the more difficult you make it to guess, the less chance you have of your WordPress site being compromised.

 The WordPress Dashboard is where all the plugin and theme settings lie.
-For this reason is a common target for almost every hacker and bruteforce attacks.
+For this reason, it is a common target for almost every hacker and bruteforce attack.

-By renaming your WordPress login url, you’ll make it much harder for hackers to get or bruteforce their way into your site Dashboard.
-Fortunately there are lots of plugins which you can use and apply this change like Rename wp-login.php by Ella Iseulde Van Dorpe.
+Renaming your WordPress login URL will make it much harder for hackers to get or bruteforce their way into your site Dashboard.
+Fortunately, you can use many plugins to apply this change, like Rename wp-login.php by Ella Iseulde Van Dorpe.

 4. Turn off file editing in the WordPress dashboard

-WordPress includes a brilliant file editing feature that enables you to edit your plugin files and theme directly from the dashboard.
+WordPress includes a brilliant file editing feature that lets you edit your plugin files and themes directly from the dashboard.

-Unfortunately, it’s something of a haven for hackers, too, because they can also use the editor to inject malicious code into your websites.
+Unfortunately, it’s also a haven for hackers because they can also use the editor to inject malicious code into your websites.

 The trick here is to disable file editing by placing the following code at the end of the wp-config.php file: